drinkbird/drinkbird.github.io/_posts/blog/2021-05-25-the-prisoners-dilemma.md

 Given the frequency humanity comes across the Prisoner's Dilemma, we have created some practical solutions to help us.
 Perhaps the most prevalent one is what we call *society*.

-Every society has members, rules, and mechanisms to ensure that members adhere to the rules or, in some cases, that members are incentivised towards desired objectives.
+Every society has members, rules, and mechanisms to ensure that members adhere to the rules or, in some cases, that members are incentivized toward desired objectives.
 In Game Theory, this is called *mechanism design*.

-Imagine that you and Alice are members of a criminal organisation called *The Mafia*.
+Imagine that you and Alice are members of a criminal organization called *The Mafia*.
 The Godfather, an authority who can change the rules of the game, makes you an offer you can't refuse: "If you betray your partner, you will sleep with the fishes".
 ![Two robbers holding loot]({{ site.baseurl }}/images/pd-3.jpeg)

 Now, if either of you chooses to snitch on the other, there is a huge risk of doing so for the last time.
 Once you get captured, the dominant strategy is to cooperate without hesitation, and strangely enough, the fear of death leads both of you to the optimal solution.